-Tasty Safari is my idea of retirement.
+Tasty Safari is my idea of retirement with purpose (go ahead and click the link — that’s probably a better read than this “about me” page).
 It is a diary — a collection of personal stories, my impression of places, people, lifestyles, food and travel in general.

 In some cases, visiting a place triggers memories of legends I’ve heard about.
 Sometimes, it’s the history of the place that fascinates me.
 Other times, there are controversial policies that affect or may affect tourism.
 I write about those as well.

 If there are books, movies or TV shows that inspired my choice of travel destinations, they will be written about.

 Travel-inspired recipes are part of Tasty Safari too.
 When I discover a new cuisine or dish during travel, I’m always eager to try it when I get home.

 What Tasty Safari IS NOT

 Tasty Safari is NOT a travel guide.
 If you look over all the travel posts I’ve published in the past, you’ll realize that, with very few exceptions, recommending what you should visit and where you should eat is not my thing at all.

 Tasty Safari is NOT about plane ticket promos nor how to get visas.